 Where Can I Learn More?

 Start with the U.S. Department of Education’s FAFSA website.
-This website allows families to submit the form electronically (which is strongly encouraged) and offers step-by-step answers to most common questions.
+This website allows families to submit the form electronically and offers step-by-step answers to most common questions.
 The FAFSA website also provides access to free expert help, either on-line or on the phone.